ArtyomVorontsov/ReactCarousel/CustomisePredefinedCardComponent.md

 **Important!
 Do not change photoCardWrapper, userCardWrapper, personalInfoWrapper, fullScreenCardWrapper in this file this will break the carousel.**

-And my photoCard class looks like this:
+And my photoCard class after styling looks like this:

 <img width="500" src="./readmeImages/tutorial/Card%20styling.png">